 Tax Planning

-Last week, we learned that West Virginia Senator Joe Manchin had signed on to a slimmed-down version of President Biden’s “Build Back Better” Plan (BBBP).
+In July 2022, we learned that West Virginia Senator Joe Manchin had signed on to a slimmed-down version of President Biden’s “Build Back Better” Plan (BBBP).
+This updated proposal, now known as the “Inflation Reduction Act of 2022,” has sparked widespread debate and analysis.

-The BBBP, with its $2 trillion price tag, passed the House of Representatives last fall.
+The original BBBP, with its $2 trillion price tag, passed the House of Representatives in fall of 2021.
 But it stalled in the Senate due to opposition from Manchin and another centrist Democrat, Arizona’s Kyrsten Sinema.

-What the Democrats now call the “Inflation Reduction Act of 2022” would spend around $369 billion to help achieve the Biden administration’s climate and energy goals.
-Another $64 billion is earmarked to extending health insurance subsidies for 13 million lower-income Americans.
+The Democrats have rebranded the proposal as the “Inflation Reduction Act of 2022,” which aims to spend around $369 billion to help achieve the Biden administration’s climate and energy goals.
+Another $64 billion is earmarked for extending health insurance subsidies for 13 million lower-income Americans.

-To help pay for this new spending, the bill would impose a 15% minimum tax on around 200 corporations that generate $1 billion or more in profits each year.
-The tax would be applied against the earnings the corporations report to investors (“book income”), rather than those they report to the IRS.
-Democrats say these changes will raise $313 billion over the next decade, although some economists are skeptical this proposal will work as planned.
+To fund this new spending, the bill proposes a 15% minimum tax on approximately 200 corporations that generate $1 billion or more in profits each year.
+This tax would be applied against the earnings the corporations report to investors (“book income”) rather than those reported to the IRS.
+Democrats claim these changes will raise $313 billion over the next decade, although some economists are skeptical about the effectiveness of this proposal.

-But the current 21% corporate tax rate won’t increase to 28%, as proposed in the original version of the BBBP.
-The plan also doesn’t include a key progressive demand –congressional approval of the 15% “global minimum tax” more than 130 countries agreed to last year.
+Despite the new revenue measures, the current 21% corporate tax rate will not increase to 28%, as proposed in the original version of the BBBP.
+Additionally, the plan does not include a key progressive demand—congressional approval of the 15% “global minimum tax” agreed to by more than 130 countries last year.

 The IRS will have its hands full enforcing these new provisions.
-After all, the agency is far from being able to cope with its current workload.
-It still has 35 million tax returns for 2021 that it hasn’t been able to process.
-And only 7% of phone calls to the IRS are ever connected to an “assistor.”
+The agency is already struggling with its current workload, including a backlog of 35 million tax returns for 2021 that it has not yet processed.
+Furthermore, only 7% of phone calls to the IRS ever reach an “assistor.”

-But to help it cope, the Democrats’ proposal keeps a provision in the BBBP to hand $80 billion to the IRS over the next decade.
-Out of those funds, $46 billion is earmarked for enforcement.
+To help cope, the Democrats’ proposal retains a provision from the BBBP to allocate $80 billion to the IRS over the next decade, with $46 billion specifically earmarked for enforcement.

-Under the version of the BBBP that passed the House last year, the IRS would use the money to hire nearly 87,000 new agents.
+Under the version of the BBBP that passed the House last year, the IRS planned to use the additional funding to hire nearly 87,000 new agents.
 The goal is for a reinvigorated IRS to perform 1.2 million more audits each year.
-Lawmakers estimate the additional funding will allow the agency to raise more than $300 billion in revenue.
+Lawmakers estimate that this additional funding will allow the agency to raise more than $300 billion in revenue.

-And it won’t just be the “rich” who are targets.
-Half of new audits will be of households reporting less than $75,000 in annual income.
-But at least the IRS is honest about it: in 2019, IRS Commissioner Charles Rettig admitted that his agency targets tax returns filed by poor taxpayers because it’s “easier and cheaper” than auditing the rich.
+But it won’t just be the “rich” who are targets.
+Half of the new audits will be of households reporting less than $75,000 in annual income.
+In 2019, IRS Commissioner Charles Rettig admitted that the agency targets tax returns filed by poor taxpayers because it’s “easier and cheaper” than auditing the rich.

-The IRS also has announced that it wants to increase small business audits by 50%.
-It plans to focus on businesses that do most or all their business in cash.
-Bars, restaurants, hair salons, and other service-based businesses are all in the IRS’s crosshairs.
+The IRS has also announced plans to increase small business audits by 50%, focusing particularly on businesses that conduct most or all of their transactions in cash.
+Bars, restaurants, hair salons, and other service-based businesses are now in the IRS’s crosshairs.

-• Seize your personal residence and auction it off, using the proceeds to pay taxes the agency claims you owe.
-Property exempt from seizure under state laws, such as homestead statutes, isn’t immune from IRS collection efforts.
+• Seize your personal residence and auction it off to pay taxes the agency claims you owe.
+Property exempt from seizure under state laws, such as homestead statutes, is not immune from IRS collection efforts.

 • Seize your bank accounts, securities accounts, and property in your safety deposit box.

 • Garnish your salary, Social Security, and pension payments.
-The IRS has more garnishment authority than an ordinary creditor.
 In 2021, a single parent with two children could be left with as little as $526.92 per week.

 • Order the State Department to revoke your passport if you owe more than $54,000 in delinquent taxes, interest, and penalties.
-This threshold is also adjusted annually.
-More than 400,000 Americans are now marooned in the United States, thanks to this provision.
-(Unless, of course, they have a second passport.)
+More than 400,000 Americans are now marooned in the United States due to this provision, unless they have a second passport.

-An uncollected tax assessment automatically imposes a lien against all your property and property rights, including all property acquired after imposition of the lien.
-Property you own, or are deemed to own, is subject to seizure by “any means.”
+• An uncollected tax assessment automatically imposes a lien against all your property and property rights, including all property acquired after the lien’s imposition.
+Property you own or are deemed to own is subject to seizure by “any means.”

-This is also the same agency that’s justifiably famous for its audit practices, including trying to shut down a taxpayer’s dental practice until he paid his tax bill.
-Not to mention following a taxpayer into her own bathroom during an unannounced home visit.
-It’s also legal for undercover IRS agents to seduce their investigative targets.
+• The IRS is also infamous for its aggressive audit practices.
+In some instances, IRS agents have attempted to shut down a taxpayer’s dental practice until taxes were paid or followed a taxpayer into her bathroom during an unannounced home visit.

 IRS hired individuals to fill positions the majority of which would have had access to taxpayer data yet never verified whether those individuals were eligible for Federal employment in the United States.